michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

 To career services / Admissions
 1. share with students and public who might benefit from knowing the value of a CMU degree over the years.

+### Shorthand (before user review/critique): NB: There is a final Project 2 link at the end.
+This was initial draft (before review)
+<a href="https://preview.shorthand.com/cVWczl9KJEQdnJax" target="_blank">Before user review/research/critique</a>

 ### User research